demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Scripts/SendAllPANWIoTDevicesToCiscoISE/README.md

-This scripts retrieves all devices from PANW IoT cloud and exports them as Endpoints with custom attributes to Cisco ISE
+Retrieves all devices from PANW IoT Cloud and exports them as endpoints with custom attributes to Cisco ISE.

 ## Script Data
 ---